gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 successful data transfer for enlarging or reducing the congestion window CWND (see {{RFC9260}} Section 7.2).

-It may happen that Protection Operator discards packets due to replay protection, or integrity errors depending on network induced bit errors or malicious modifications.
+It may happen that Chunk Protection Operator discards packets due to replay protection, or integrity errors depending on network induced bit errors or malicious modifications.
 As those packets do not represent what the peer sent, it is acceptable to ignore them, although in-situ